kategolden/kategolden.oldwebsite/resume.md

 layout: default
 title: Resume
 ---
-Current as of April 2015
+Current as of July 2016

 #Skills

 **Multimedia**: Radio, web video, photography, design.
 Responsive web design on WordPress.
 **Data**: Maps, charts and other data visualizations using Tableau Public, Google Fusion Tables, TileMill, SQL and other tools.
 Text analysis.
 Bulletproofing.
 Data cleaning and management. **Other skills**: Packaging multi-part web projects, fact-checking, public records acquisition, editing and copy-editing.

 #Current work

+*Multimedia manager*, **The Walkley Foundation**, Sydney, Australia; August 2015 - present.
+The Walkley Foundation, a small non-profit, benchmarks journalistic excellence and encourages innovation in Australian media.
+This role includes:

+* Strategising on how to develop innovation in Australian journalism; organising events like a nationwide hackathon and a casual future-of-journalism talk series; connecting with disparate data and privacy communities; and digging up corporate, journalistic or nonprofit partners
+* Directing and improving Walkleys' digital presence on a small budget
+* Commissioning and editing pieces for the Walkley Magazine
+* Development strategy in response to the Walkleys' acquisition of tax-deductible status
+* External communications and marketing
+* Improving internal processes and workflows for the company

+#Past work

-*Multimedia director and reporter*, **Wisconsin Center for Investigative Journalism**, 2010 - present.
-What I do:
+*Multimedia director and reporter*, **Wisconsin Center for Investigative Journalism**, 2010 - 2015

 * Develop and implement the Center’s multimedia strategy
 * Direct the Center’s award-winning environmental coverage, including Water Watch Wisconsin